vgteam/libbdsg/docs/rst/tutorial.rst

 Loading in Pre-Existing Data
 ============================

+Each graph implementation knows how to read files in its respective file format.

-Provided that data has been serialized in ODGI format, it is possible to read it directly from a file.
+For example, provided that data has been serialized in ODGI format, it is possible to read it directly from a file with :class:`bdsg.bdsg.ODGI`.
 Download a `*.odgi file` and load it into python with:

 .. code-block:: python